Mpouransari/Tarantula-Auto-Trade-Strategy-T-TAS/README.md

 | -------------------------- |

-2- send your requests and receive information , you can also ask your questions to the support department:
+2- send your requests and receive information , you can also ask your questions from the support department:
 | [Tarantula SUPPORT DEPARTMENT In Telegram ](    https://t.me/Tarantula_support_bot) |
 | -------------------------- |